3Dgraf64/MyVoronMods/readme.md

 -   A WaveShare 5 inches display;
 -   A power/reset switch and
 -   Some connections on the back center skirt for the exhaust fan and BTT filament runout sensor.
-I'll detail these mods in different sections.
+I'll detail these mods in different branches.

 3Dgraf64